Inside Outside Drawings of Fruit

-Students will learn how to draw the inside and outside of objects like fruit.
+Students will learn how to draw the inside and outside of fruit.

 - Students will use observational drawing to study the unfamiliar